grafana/k6-docs/src/data/markdown/translated-guides/en/06 Test Types/05 Soak Testing.md

 1. Increase the load until it reaches an average number of users or throughput.
 1. Maintain that load for **a considerably longer time.**
-1. Finally, depending on the test case, stop or ramped down gradually.
+1. Finally, depending on the test case, stop or ramp down gradually.

 Configure the load duration in the `options` object: